klufkin/meteor/README.md

 ##What is Meteor?

 Meteor is a Javascript development platform that makes the building of modern web and mobile applications incredibly easy.
-By providing all of the neccessary tools and technologies in one cohesive environment, ideas can be brought to execution faster than ever before.
+By providing all of the neccessary tools and technologies in one cohesive environment, ideas can be brought to execution faster than previously possible.

 #### One Language, Javascript.
 All that is required to build full blown applications in Meteor is an understanding of the Javascript language.